SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Characterizing Black-box Attacks

-Noise procedures add noise to inputs, typically at the pixel level.
-Therefore, the changes $\bdelta_t$ can be treated as i.i.d. noise at the pixel level.
+As the last step of our effort to model black-box attacks using HMMs, we now define the probability distribution $\ProcedureDist$ of each procedure \PROC{P}.
+To reduce the modeling complexity, we abstract attack procedures into two types: \emph{noise procedures} and \emph{pattern procedures}.
+Each type has a distinct definition of PMFs that characterizes how they generate queries.
+This abstraction lays the foundation for our later, detailed instantiation of specific attack instances in \Cref{sec:method:enroll:discover}.

+\paragraph{Noise Procedures} This type of procedure involves adding i.i.d.\ noise to the pixels of its input.
 That is, for a given noise procedure and $\bx_t\sim\ProcedureDist$, the pixels of its change $\bdelta_t\coloneqq\bx_t-\bx_{t-1}$ are independently drawn from an identical distribution $\ProcedureDist^\prime$.
-We can thus define the PMF of $\ProcedureDist$, i.e., the emission probability in \Cref{sec:hmm:attack}, as
+Thus, the PMF of such a procedure, representing its emission probability, can be defined as

 where $\s{\delta_i}_{i=1}^d$ are the pixel values of $\bdelta_t$.